JieGH/about/VALENCIA2022/VALENCIA2022.md

 ---

 #### 🚋 Taking tram

-Tram don’t have ticket gate, **scan at station** before boarding.
+Tram doesn't have a ticket gate, **scan at station** before boarding.
 No need to scan out when leaving.

 **No ticket sale on board.
 No scanner on board.**